regulaforensics/DocumentReader-iOS/README.md

 ## <a name="how_to_build_demo_application"></a> How to build demo application

-You could easily use framework in both languages Swift or Objective C.
+You can easily use framework in both languages Swift or Objective C.
-1. Get trial license for demo application at [licensing.regulaforensics.com](https://licensing.regulaforensics.com) (`regula.license` file).
 1. Download or clone current repository using command  `git clone https://github.com/regulaforensics/DocumentReader-iOS.git`.
-1. Download and install latest [Xcode](https://developer.apple.com/xcode/download).
+2. Download and install latest  [Xcode](https://developer.apple.com/xcode/download).
+3. Get trial license for demo application at  [licensing.regulaforensics.com](https://licensing.regulaforensics.com/)  (`regula.license`  file).
+4. Select and download appropriate database version on "Databases" page (`db.dat` file).
+Add `db.dat` file to project.
-1. Copy file `regula.license` to `Samples/DocumentReaderSwift-sample/DocumentReaderSwift-sample` folder or `Samples/DocumentReaderObjectiveC-sample/DocumentReaderObjectiveC-sample` for Objective C example.
+5. Copy  `regula.license`  file to  `Samples/DocumentReaderSwift-sample/DocumentReaderSwift-sample`  folder for Swift example or  `Samples/DocumentReaderObjectiveC-sample/DocumentReaderObjectiveC-sample`  folder for Objective C example.
-1. Open workspace `Samples/DocumentReaderSwift-sample/DocumentReaderSwift-sample.xcworkspace` in Xcode or `Samples/DocumentReaderObjectiveC-sample/DocumentReaderObjectiveC-sample.xcworkspace` for Objective C sample.
+6. Open workspace  `Samples/DocumentReaderSwift-sample/DocumentReaderSwift-sample.xcworkspace`  in Xcode or  `Samples/DocumentReaderObjectiveC-sample/DocumentReaderObjectiveC-sample.xcworkspace`  for Objective C example.
-1. Change bundle ID to specified during registration of your license key at [licensing.regulaforensics.com](https://licensing.regulaforensics.com) (`regula.DocumentReader` by default).
+7. Change bundle ID to specified during registration of your license key at  [licensing.regulaforensics.com](https://licensing.regulaforensics.com/)(`regula.DocumentReader`  by default).
-1. Select target `Pod install` and run it.
+8. Select target  `Pod install`  and run it.
 Optionally you may install pods manually by running  `pod install`  in  `Samples/DocumentReaderSwift-sample`  directory

 ## <a name="how_to_add_documentreader_library_to_your_project"></a> How to add DocumentReader to your project